 Still Learning is the name I’ve given to a collection of ongoing day workshops and courses that arose from needs noticed during supervision.
 Courses take specific areas in depth such as trauma skills and the nervous system, the pelvic floor, breath.
 Learning, especially practicing verbal skills is facilitated by the small group size where asking questions and getting feedback is comfortable.
-The groups offer support and community as well as education and the shared lunch, always delicious offers a chance to socialise, on Zoom there are break out rooms which can be opened over the lunch hour for catch up.
+The groups offer support and community as well as education and when in person the shared lunch, always delicious offers a chance to socialise, on Zoom there are break out rooms which can be opened over the lunch hour for catch up.

 Other tutors in the field are invited in around particular topics.
 Tutors have included Penel Meredith on Mothers and Babies and other days in the Working with Families series and I am now welcoming Nicky Withers and Mary Bolingbroke .

 Courses can be taken singly or work well as a sequence.
-They usually take place at my home on top of Boxhill where there is a quality of stillness that supports the learning and deepening into the work.
+They sometimes take place at my home on top of Boxhill where there is a quality of stillness that supports the learning and deepening into the work.
 On a good day we can take the couches into the garden and find a tree to work under.

 What participants have said